itsashishrath/ReviewitBackend/README.md

 # Mobile Reviewer

 This is a django backend for my previous idea of using LLM to summarize the youtube video caption.
 I wanted to keep this as separated bcz I have integrated static files and this can run with websites rather that CLI.
-Here is the link to simple CLI (https://github.com/itsashishrath/MobileReviewer)
+Here is the link to simple CLI (https://github.com/itsashishrath/MobileReviewer) and for editing the frontend you can go to this link (https://github.com/itsashishrath/)

 ## Table of Contents
 1. [Project Title and Description](#project-title-and-description)